Shailesh1808/GenScan/docs/source/garak.generators.rest.rst

 the target text is not in a top level field.
 It is treated as a JSONPath when ``response_json_field`` starts with ``$``.

-To use this specification with garak, you can either pass the JSON as a strong option on the command line via ``--generator_options``, or save the JSON definition into a file and pass the filename to ``--generator_option_file`` / ``-G``.
-For example, if we save the above JSON into ``example_service.json``, we can invoke garak as:
+To use this specification with genscan, you can either pass the JSON as a strong option on the command line via ``--generator_options``, or save the JSON definition into a file and pass the filename to ``--generator_option_file`` / ``-G``.
+For example, if we save the above JSON into ``example_service.json``, we can invoke genscan as:

 .. code-block::

-   garak --model_type rest -G example_service.json
+   genscan --model_type rest -G example_service.json

 This will load up the default ``RestGenerator`` and use the details in the JSON file to connect to the LLM endpoint.